aws-samples/sample-amazon-ivs-aiortc-demos/README.md

    - Use smaller Whisper models for real-time processing
    - Consider GPU acceleration for large models

+3. **For Video Frame Analysis:**
+   - Use longer analysis intervals (30+ seconds) to control costs
+   - Choose appropriate Claude model for your use case:
+     - Claude 3.5 Haiku for basic content moderation
+     - Claude 3.5 Sonnet for balanced performance
+     - Claude Sonnet 4 for complex analysis requiring highest accuracy
+   - Monitor Bedrock usage and costs in AWS console
+   - Consider regional model availability and latency

 ## Dependencies

 ### Core Dependencies